Sec. 72. - Public offices; at

 events for celebration.

-governments in the District of Columbia: an appointed, three-member
+in the District of Columbia: an appointed, three-member commission

-appointed governor, a two-house legislature (one appointed and the
+governor, a two-house legislature (one appointed and the other elected),

-in 1967, then-President Lyndon B. Johnson reorganized the District
+Lyndon B. Johnson reorganized the District government and created

 District residents with an elected form of government with limited